Flux Chamber¶

 Low-Power Sleep Mode¶

-.
-Between data logging sessions, the RP2040 enters a sleep state and wakes automatically using a hardware alarm timer.
+The low-power sleep mode reduces power consumption and supports long-duration field deployments.
+Between motor movement and data logging entries, the RP2040 enters a sleep state and wakes automatically using a hardware alarm timer.
+The deep sleep functionality is wrapped in a deep_sleep (or the altered watchdog_deep_sleep) function.

-At the beginning of each loop cycle, the code waits for the fifo to be drained for reliable output before entering sleep mode.
-Then the RP2040 switches to external crystal oscillator (XOSC) to save power, and sleeps for sleep_time_ms
+When deep_sleep is called, the processor waits for the FIFO to be drained for reliable output before entering sleep mode.
+Then the RP2040 switches to the external crystal oscillator (XOSC) to save power and sleeps for sleep_time_ms.

 uart_default_tx_wait_blocking();